 Most of us are by now well into the first long weekend of the year.
-But Memorial Day, which we officially celebrate today, is much more than just a day set aside to give people a three-day weekend.
+But Memorial Day is much more than just a day set aside to give people a three-day weekend.
 It is a day America honors those men and women who wore the uniform of the armed forces and gave their all to this country.

 Nearly two dozen cities or towns claim to be the first to hold Memorial Day celebrations, but in 1966, President Lyndon B. Johnson declared Waterloo, N.Y., was the official birthplace of the holiday.
 It continued to be celebrated on May 30 until 1971 when it was moved to the last Monday in May to give a three-day holiday to federal employees.

-In the years since those early days, Memorial Day has evolved into a day for people to also remember departed members of their own families, visiting cemeteries, cleaning and placing wreaths on graves.
+In the years since those early days, Memorial Day has rightfully evolved into a day for people to also remember departed members of their own families, visiting cemeteries, cleaning and placing wreaths on graves.
 For many of us, long removed from where we grew up, this weekend has become the portal to the summer months.
-It is a time for cookouts and for spending with families and friends.
+It is a time for cookouts and time spent with families and friends.
 It is a time to look forward to the easy pace of the coming days and weeks.
-There is nothing wrong with this, but let us not forget this weekend the true intent of Memorial Day, especially America continues to add new names to the list of those who have given all.
+There is nothing wrong with this, but let us not forget this weekend the true intent of Memorial Day, and those who have given all.